divio/divio-cloud-docs/how-to/local-in-live-mode.rst

 If your ``Dockerfile`` includes commands that mean that files in the project are processed at build time (say, processing of static files before collection), the :ref:`default volumes configuration in the docker-compose.yml file
-<docker-compose-volumes>` will cause this to be overwrriten at run-time.
+<docker-compose-volumes>` will cause this to be overwritten at run-time.

 In such a case, comment out the line::